 Touring the Netherlands!
 This was not my first time, it wasn’t even my second.
 My love affair with this small country began in 1988 as a part of a class project for my Travel & Tourism degree from Johnson & Wales University.
 We were supposed to head to Turkey but at the last minute, there was instability in their government and security risks.
 This meant Americans were not allowed to travel there or encouraged not to make it a destination.
 I think it was my fate to head to Nederland (as my Deutsch friends call it.)

 Tourism students in college today make their way to Ecuador and Peru, a little more exotic , I know, but in 1988, a European tour was pretty cool.
 This trip also began my heartbeat for organizing and introducing groups to countries around the world.

-Today I organize small group tours to visit a lot of places and experience authentic, meaningful connection.
+Today I organize hosted tours to visit a lot of places and experience authentic, meaningful connections.
 This annual ADVENTURE to Holland introduces my travelers to this small but impressive country.
 Here are some suggestions to tour the Netherlands, Amsterdam and more!

 One of the most common questions when visiting Amsterdam is how to get there?
 If you live in the EU, I always recommend driving.
 Here’s why ~ parking in AMSTERDAM is BY FAR cheaper on a daily basis than traveling around the country by train.
 It is one of the most expensive countries of train travel in the EU and although the drivers are a bit wonky, the roads are in great shape with good signage too and easy to understand.